-The Academy Development Plan (ADP) for 2023/24 was developed during a strategy day in June 2023 facilitated by a governance consultant from the National Governance Association.
+The Academy Development Plan (ADP) for 2024/25 was developed during a strategy day in June 2024.
 The ADP has been shared with staff and underpins the improvement and development activities being undertaken within the Academy.
 A summary of the ADP is published on the Academy website.